 The infrastructure is there and with the many remote work and freelance opportunities around it’s easier to start than ever before!

 So what are you waiting for?
-Pick the right skill to work online and start to work while travelling the world.
+Pick the right skill to work online and start to work while traveling the world.

-Join the web•work•travel community to connect and learn from digital nomads around the world.
+Join our community to connect and learn from digital nomads around the world.